L-Dev31/Tomodachi-Collection-FR-Translation/README.md

 We know our work is not perfect, but we are confident it will **open new doors for many players**.

 The **vast majority** of the translation is **primarily based** on the **Japanese texts**, sometimes with the assistance of the English version, but **never based solely** on the English version.
+Please feel free to let us know when a translation is incorrect or inaccurate.

 ## Project Progress